NeptuneMagicSauce/CatPi/README.md

-    should we take pictures of dispense, to compare with count of croquettes? we could then compare our heuristic/processing with accurate results what do the different heuristics compute for each event?
+    should we take pictures of dispense, to compare with count of croquettes? we could then compare our heuristic/processing with accurate results what do the different heuristics compute for each event? what about the correlation button-press-time / dispensed-weight ?

 - log email: include the total weight in the title